Get Buy-In™ is the essential business and leadership skill. Without buy-in there is no action and thus no results.

 The power of mutual agreement

-It’s a process of gaining mutual agreement for action between two or more parties.
+Getting Buy-In is a process of gaining mutual agreement for action between two or more parties.
 Asking someone to participate in a project and gaining their agreement to do so is about getting buy-in.
-Leaders must effectively get buy-in if they expect people to follow, the Board of Directors to approve their strategic plans, or in selecting and hiring top talent to join their company.
+Leaders must effectively get buy-in if they expect people to follow, the Board of Directors to approve their strategic plans, or to select and hire top talent to join their company.

-To get buy-in, you need to be honest, professional, caring, and show understanding.
-You do this as part of the process of gaining mutual agreement for action so that both parties are served to their benefit and satisfaction.
+To get buy-in, you must be honest, professional, caring, and understanding.
+You do this as part of gaining mutual agreement for action so that both parties are served to their benefit and satisfaction.
 This is essential to partnering, collaborating, teaming, and leading.

 When people “buy-in”, they buy you first, then your organization, then your product, service, or vision.
 Getting Buy-In™ is an indispensable people skill critical to communication, presentation, and moving the action forward.
-All successful salespeople and sales managers use the “getting buy-in” process and skills!
+All successful leaders, managers, salespeople, and sales managers use the “getting buy-in” process and skills!

-Milestones, Inc. has developed a 4-step model to help your employees develop the skills necessary to communicate, partner, collaborate, sell and serve through enhancing their ability to get buy-in.
+Milestones, Inc. has developed a 4-step model to develop the skills necessary to communicate, partner, collaborate, sell, and serve by enhancing their ability to get buy-in.
 Milestones offers a facilitated program to master the Getting Buy-In™ process so individuals can successfully gain the mutual agreement necessary for moving any action forward in their day-to-day work and lives.

 Get Buy-In™ Questions Answered